 This is because a car’s residual value is inherently linked to its mileage; a car that has covered only 24,000 miles (8,000 per year) after three years will usually be worth more than if it had travelled 45,000 miles (15,000 per year) over the same period.

 As such, it’s important to consider how many miles you drive before you take out any form of finance, whether it be a personal contract hire or personal contract purchase.
-When it comes to choosing a rental profile, mileage is one of the factors that effects your monthly payments.
+When it comes to choosing a rental profile, mileage is one of the factors that affects your monthly payments the most.

 How many miles do people really drive?